SAP-archive/teched2020-DEV164/exercises/ex11/README.md

 ## Exercise 11.6 - Build your Application

-Now, its time to build your application.
+Now it's time to build your application.
 Yeah!

-1. Perform a right click on the `mta.yaml` in the root folder.
+1. Right-click the `mta.yaml` file in the root folder.

-2. Click on *Build MTA*.
+2. Select *Build MTA*.
 The build starts.
 <br>![](images/11_06_0010.png)

-3. When the build finished you'll be notified with a popup in the lower right corner.
+3. Once the build has finished you'll be notified by a popup in the lower right corner.
 <br>![](images/11_06_0020.png)

 ## Exercise 11.7 - Deploy your Application

 The build step has created a file named `TechEd2020_0.0.1.mtar` located under `mta_archives`.
-This file contains your build results.
+This file contains your build.

-1. Perform a right click on `mta_archives/TechEd2020_0.0.1.mtar` and click on *Deploy MTA Archive* button.
-The deployment starts.
+1. Right-click `mta_archives/TechEd2020_0.0.1.mtar` and select *Deploy MTA Archive*.
+Deployment starts.
 <br>![](images/11_07_0010.png)

-2. After a few minutes the deployment will finish by showing a popup in the lower right corner.
+2. After a few minutes deployment has finished, of which you'll be notified by a popup in the lower right corner.
 <br>![](images/11_07_0020.png)

-3. In the deployment logs you'll find the url of the deployed application.
-Copy the url from the logs, open a new browser tab and paste the url into the browser tab.
+3. In the deployment logs you'll find the URL of your deployed application.
+Copy it from the logs, open a new browser tab and paste it into the browser tab.
 <br>![](images/11_07_0030.png)

 4. Congratulations!
 You've deployed your UI5 application to SAP Cloud Platform Cloud Foundry.